 Back on The Strand, take some time to enjoy the variety of shops in the district's beautiful historic buildings, many of which survived the 1900 Storm, regarded as the worst natural disaster in U.S. history.

 For a taste of Galveston, visit the great restaurants along The Strand or on the waterfront.
-You'll find everything from Greek and Mexican to Italian and, of course, fresh Gulf Coast seafood.
+Find everything from Greek and Mexican to Italian and, of course, fresh Gulf Coast seafood.